 Neurology: Junior Faculty Spotlight

 Dr. Michelle C. Johansen is an assistant professor of neurology and attending physician in the Cerebrovascular Division at the Johns Hopkins Hospital.
-A board certified general and cerebrovascular neurologist, Dr. Johansen divides her time between research and clinical duties.
+Dr. Johansen divides her time between research and clinical duties.
 She is the recipient of the American Heart Association Mentored Clinical and Population Grant as well as the Cardiovascular Epidemiology T32 Research Grant, which enables her to continue studying the relationship between stroke and heart health.
 She is also the recipient of the Johns Hopkins Clinical Research Scholar KL-2 Mentored Career Development Award and serves as an expert reviewer for medical journals such as Stroke and Neurology.

 Dr. Johansen completed her clinical fellowship at Johns Hopkins in cerebrovascular neurology in 2016.
 During this time, her research continued to develop with her work accepted for presentation at venues such as the International Stroke Conference and the American Academy of Neurology.

 She completed her neurology residency at the University of Virginia in 2015.
 During that time, she served as the Research and Quality Chief Resident and was awarded the Colligan Safety and Quality Improvement Grant.
 She designed and performed a study targeting stroke in the setting of cardiac catheterization and presented this as a junior investigator at the International Stroke Conference.
 She also participated on the study team for the National Stroke Hyperglycemia Insulin Network Effort (SHINE) trial as well as the Biorepository to Establish the Aetiology of Sinovenous Thrombosis (BEAST) study.